Motorcycle clothing should ideally be marked as approved to EN 17092 or EN 13595.

 ‘CE approved’ often just applies to the integral body armour.

-One piece leathers probably give riders the best protection, although good quality textile clothing should be good enough.
-Two piece suits, whether textile or leather, are better if either the top and bottom can be zipped together, or if the jacket has a robust crotch strap.
+Leathers probably give riders the best protection, although good quality textile clothing should be good enough.
+Two piece suits, whether textile or leather are better if the top and bottom can be zipped together, or if the jacket has a robust crotch strap.